WebDevMirza/Learn-From-Github/learn npm/Readme.md

 `react-router:` Declarative routing for React.
 `nodemon:` Automatically restart node application when file changes are detected.
 `express:` Fast, unopinionated, minimalist web framework for Node.js.
+`typescript:` TypeScript is a language for application scale JavaScript development.
 `mongoose:` A library for working with MongoDB databases in Node.js.
 `axios:` Promise based HTTP client for the browser and node.js